gordon0803/autonomous_taxi_relocation/README.md

 Else send the taxi back to travel queue

-5. Update waiting time, determine if passenger will leave, and generate passengers
+5. Update waiting time, determine if existing passenger will leave, and generate new passengers

-6. Serve passengers
+6. Serve passengers as FIFO system

 7. Summarize the status of the system (states, rewards)